microsoft/MixedReality-UXTools-Unreal/Docs/InputSimulation.md

 * Press the Middle mouse button to perform a "Poke" gesture.
 This can be used for poking buttons.

   Note that buttons can also be pressed by simply moving the hand towards the button, without performing any gestures.
+* Holding the Right mouse button enables rotation of the controlled hands:
+    * X axis changes yaw angle.
+    * Y axis changes pitch angle.
+    * Scroll wheel changes roll angle.

+  To reset the hand rotation press the visibility keys (T/Y) twice.
+This will reset the hand location and rotation to defaults.

 ## Hand Animation